dspringuel-va/blog-posts/kubernetes/README.md

 #### Scheduler / Controller Manager

 Having a simple CRUD server without doing anything with that data wouldn't do much work.
 Various controllers exist to run reconciliation tasks to make sure the desired state reflects the actual cluster state.

 Those controllers are run in the Controller Manager.
 For example, when the ReplicaSet controller picks up new/updated ReplicaSet, it create the necessary Pod resources accordingly.
 That specific controller doesn't create the actual Pod, only the Pod resources.
 Creating the actual pods is made by another component in the system, in response of a new/updated Pod resources.

 The Scheduler is a specific type of controller that takes care of choosing on which node each pod should run.
 It listens on Pod resource creation.
-When it happens, the Scheduler finds all the nodes that can accept the Pod (based on resources management, or affinity for example), prioritize those nodes and choose the best one.
+When it happens, the Scheduler finds all the nodes that can accept the Pod (based on resources management, or affinity for example), prioritizes those nodes and choose the best one.
 Then, it updates the Pod resource to indicates which node it should run on.

 There are almost a controller for every type of resource creatable.
 Furthermore, every controller's job is really scoped to the resource it's controlling.
 It makes the controller loosely coupled from one another.